-Last fall, I started journey of applying to Ph.D. programs.
+Last fall, I started my journey of applying to Ph.D. programs.
 I had not planned on applying this cycle; however, due to the uncertainty surrounding COVID-19 and employment, I decided to take the plunge.
 I’ve always had the goal of getting my doctorate someday and becoming an English professor, and this past autumn felt like the right time to apply.

 After almost six months of researching, applying, and interviewing, I am planning on attending the University of Michigan this fall for my Ph.D. in English and Education!